- American Physical Society Sites

 - Become a Member

 APS programs and resources for physicists in developing countries.

 APS journal articles are available for free via ICTP to scientists in developing countries.

 APS Journal Article Access for Developing Countries

 The International Research Travel Award Program (IRTAP) promotes international scientific collaborations between physicists in developing and developed nations.

-International Travel Grant Award Program
+International Research Travel Award Program

 Matching Membership Program

-Reciprocal Member Societies
+List of Reciprocal Membership Societies

 APS announces a new, equitable registration pricing structure, available for in-person and virtual March and April Meeting attendance.
 Scientists living in less-resourced countries should review the initiative to determine if they qualify.